Muhammad ibn al-Hanafiyya: Confrontation with Ibn al-Zubayr

-Saying that he was waiting for communal consensus, Ibn Hanafiyya had refused to pledge his allegiance to Ibn al-Zubayr, the self-proclaimed caliph in Mecca.
+Saying that he was waiting for communal consensus, Ibn al-Hanafiyya had refused to pledge his allegiance to Ibn al-Zubayr, the caliph in Mecca.
 Some have therefore suggested that Ibn al-Hanafiyya might have had his own ambitions for the high office.
-Perhaps it was this refusal to take the oath of allegiance and the takeover of Kufa by Mukhtar that provoked the Meccan caliph to imprison Ibn Hanafiyya.
-He now wrote to Mukhtar for help and was rescued by his military detachment(s).
-The rescue mission is said to have been bloodless, as Ibn Hanafiyya had forbidden Mukhtar's men from fighting in the sanctuary of Mecca.
-This appeal for help suggests that the passive attitude of Ibn Hanafiyya towards Mukhtar has been exaggerated.
-Ibn Hanafiyya then settled in Mina, near Mecca, and later in Ta'if.
+Perhaps it was this refusal to take the oath of allegiance and the takeover of Kufa by Mukhtar that provoked the Meccan caliph to imprison Ibn al-Hanafiyya, who now wrote to Mukhtar for help and was rescued by his military detachment(s).
+The rescue mission is said to have been bloodless, as Ibn al-Hanafiyya had forbidden Mukhtar's men from fighting in the sanctuary of Mecca.
+This appeal for help suggests that the passive attitude of Ibn al-Hanafiyya towards Mukhtar has been exaggerated.
+Ibn al-Hanafiyya then settled in Mina, near Mecca, and later in Ta'if.

 Death of Mukhtar

-Mukhtar was defeated and killed in 686–687, yet Ibn Hanafiyya was not compromised afterward, which perhaps indicates his weak ties with Mukhtar.
-Ibn Hanafiyya continued to withhold his support from the two rival caliphates until the fall of Zubayr in 692, at which point he pledged his allegiance to the Umayyad caliph Abd al-Malik.
+Mukhtar was defeated and killed in 686–687, yet Ibn al-Hanafiyya was not compromised afterward, which perhaps indicates his weak ties with Mukhtar.
+Ibn al-Hanafiyya continued to withhold his support from the two rival caliphates until the fall of Ibn al-Zubayr in 692, at which point he pledged his allegiance to the Umayyad caliph Abd al-Malik.
 By some accounts, he visited the caliph in Damascus in 692, who generously compensated him.